-Video Memorials, DVD photo montages and Funeral VideoORANGE COUNTY'S PREMIER VIDEO MEMORIAL COMPANY
+Video Memorials, DVD photo montages and Funeral VideoORANGE COUNTY'S PREMIER CELEBRATION OF LIFE VIDEO MEMORIAL COMPANY

 "Again, I just wanted to say how much your DVD made my Dad's memorial service a great tribute.
 People told me it was the best one they had seen."
 Eileen: Anaheim Hills

 "Everything went well with Georgia's funeral service and family reception.
 Everyone was so impressed with the DVD slideshow and only had great comments about it.
 Georgia's son John wept throughout the whole video."
 Veronica: La Mirada

 For projects outside Orange County, we offer free FedEx delivery of your images and inclusions.

 Your Story Here LLC specializes in personal and biography video projects.
 We create lasting celebration of life video memorial slideshows and DVD photo montages from photos, words and music - we can even add voice-over or narration (yours or ours).
 Perfect for the funeral or memorial service, and for those who could not attend.
 We can also post your funeral slidehow video to the web - no extra charge.